 • Trail Features: Multi-use trails; Second growth forest; Water features; Footbridges;

-• Length: Variety of lengths
+• Length: A variety of lengths

 • Suitability: Everyone!
 (Trail dependent)

 • Bike Trails: Yes!
-The majority of these trails were created for mountain bikers
+The majority of these trails were created for mountain bikers.

 A Bit of History